Yutaka Taniyama: Life

 Although his note is mostly enigmatic it does mention tiredness and a loss of confidence in his future.
 Taniyama's ideas had been criticized as unsubstantiated and his behavior had occasionally been deemed peculiar.
 Goro Shimura mentioned that he suffered from depression.

 About a month later, Suzuki also committed suicide by gas, leaving a note reading: "We promised each other that no matter where we went, we would never be separated.
 Now that he is gone, I must go too in order to join him."

-After Taniyama's death, Goro Shimura stated that:
+After Taniyama's death, Goro Shimura wrote:

-He was always kind to his colleagues, especially to his juniors, and he genuinely cared about their welfare.
-He was the moral support of many of those who came into mathematical contact with him, including of course myself.
+To conclude this article, I may ask somewhat rhetorically: Who was Yutaka Taniyama?
+This is not asked about his stature in the history of mathematics.
+My concern here is what his existence meant to his generation and especially to me.
+What I have written may naturally be viewed as a lengthy answer to that question, but to sum up, I should state more clearly one point to which my writing so far has only vaguely alluded: that he was the moral support of many of those who came into mathematical contact with him, including of course myself.
 Probably he was never conscious of this role he was playing.
 But I feel his noble generosity in this respect even more strongly now than when he was alive.
 And yet nobody was able to give him any support when he desperately needed it.
 Reflecting on this, I am overwhelmed by the bitterest grief.